Abdusshh/newsletter-app-workflow/blog/blog.md

 1. Store the user's subscription data in Redis.
 2. Send a welcome email to the user.
-3. Initiate a loop and in the loop:
+3. Initiate a loop, and in the loop:
     - Get the user's current frequency to determine when to send the next email.
     - Wait for the frequency duration.
     - Check if the user is still subscribed.